markatots/qMaruPL/README.md

 Of course, maruPL can be used with 漢字.

 ## Overall
 Property names are subject to change because I'm not satisfied with the names already.
-Of course, I try to avoid causing any unfaborable effect to existing apps, though.
+Of course, I try to avoid causing any unfavorable effect to existing apps, though.
 Anyway, I named the parts of the extension properties as follows.
 ![image_description1](https://user-images.githubusercontent.com/95951577/146526354-6970e88a-0934-4ca5-9b3e-7f71ea69a646.png)
 I use these names to explain tutorials.